Zylann/godot_voxel/doc/source/api/VoxelGeneratorGraph.md

 ## Description:

-Generates SDF voxel data from a graph of operations.
+Generates SDF voxel data from a graph of per-voxel operations.

+The graph must be created, compiled, and only then blocks can be generated.

 Warning: methods to modify the graph should only be called from the main thread.